vDorst/RTLPlayground/README.md

 2-3, while the hardware would allow to use 0x3f banks, i.e. up to 4 MB of flash.

+The current image uses Common BANK0 and the first BANK1 via sdccs __banked function keyword and custom banking trampoline code for the RTL837x in assembler.

 ### Hardware supported by the code so far